pilkonimo/Citynthesizer/README.md

 ```

 The generated ground_truth is stored under /ground_truth/current_run and additionally copied to /ground_truth/CityScapes_format.

+Alternatively, the script to execute multiple is saved ./multiple_runs.sh.
 ## Similarity of Data to CityScapes

 Every run is additionally saved in a format similar to CityScapes (https://www.cityscapes-dataset.com/).